Busou Shinki: Original Line and MMS

 The action figure line was launched in Japan in September 2006.
 Many were based on character designs by prolific Japanese artists.

 A few of the figures have been released for distribution outside Japan.

 Busou Shinki action figures are presented as 1:1 scale, drawing from a fictional world featuring action figure-sized androids.
 The various media all take place in this same setting, though in different time periods.

 Busou Shinki are feminine androids with stylized body armor and/or mechanical parts (such as the mermaid-themed Ianeira having a mechanical fish tail), but do have considerable variation in aesthetic between models that reflects the artistic license given to the different designers.
 Due to the setting, joints and screws in the action figures are considered to be part of the designs, and are frequently depicted in art, video games, and other media, though they are sometimes omitted or less significantly depicted such as in the TV anime.

 All of the figures use a common 'MMS' (Multi Moveable System) body designed by Masaki Asai.
 MMS figures have multiple highly articulated joints, which give them a wide range of possible poses, including a special swinging leg joint that allows for near-180 degree vertical articulation on legs.
 Additionally, multiple body parts are interchangeable, allowing a wide variety of customization without tools.
 There are three iterations of MMS (1st, 2nd, and 3rd), with 3rd coming in two body types (Short and Tall) to allow for different proportions depending on the character.
-Busou Shinki only uses MMS 1st and MMS 3rd Short/Tall: MMS 2nd was only used for action figures for other IPs such as Beatmania and Gurren Laggan.
+Busou Shinki only uses MMS 1st and MMS 3rd Short/Tall: MMS 2nd was only used for action figures for other IPs such as Beatmania and Gurren Lagann.